MotionDesignStudio/GoogleChromeBackgoundAffect/README.md

 pocChromeAffect.js :

-You can adjust the fade out rate here and delay between the affect.
-Change the 3000 for duration of fade out affect and  9000 for the delay between.
+You can adjust the fade-out rate here and delay between the affect.
+Change the 3000 for duration of fade-out affect and  9000 for the delay between.

 Every 1000 is equal to one second.